 The National Center for Health Statistics estimates that 28 million Americans (about 10% of the population) have some degree of hearing loss.
 About 2 million of these 28 million people are classified as deaf (they can’t hear everyday sounds or speech even with a hearing aid).
 Only about 10% of these 2 million people were born deaf.
 The other 90% became deaf later in life.

-Nonetheless, many hearing people are fluent in ASL.
+Many hearing people are fluent in ASL.
 Sign language has become more and more popular in recent years and many hearing people are registering for high school and college ASL classes.
-American Sign Language is claimed to be the third most commonly used language in the US!
+And according to Trudy Suggs, American Sign Language is claimed to be the third most commonly used language in the US!

 The most common misconception about ASL is that it is a signed version of English.
 ASL is not English at all.
 ASL is a distinct language with it’s own syntax and grammar and has been developed over hundreds of years by deaf people as a means of communication.
 It is also just as capable as English or any other language of communicating abstract or complex ideas.

 ASL signs are generally used to convey ideas and concepts rather than actual words.
 One sign may represent many ideas, so facial expressions and body language are essential to convey the full meaning of the sign.
 There may be some lip movement, but speech is not used when signing.
 Just like in English, there are also basic sign language elements.
 One of the elements, Fingerspelling, is used primarily to indicate places and people.
 There are also sign language symbols that have been developed in order to “write” sign language.